0x4447-office/0x4447_webpage_documentation/docs/sftp/1.0.2/README.md

 ## Connecting to the Server

 If you need to connect to the server: get it's IP, connect to the instance over SSH with the username `ec2-user`, while using the private key you selected at deployment time.
-If sucesfully connected, you should be greeted with a custom MOTD detailing the product information.
+If succesfully connected, you should be greeted with a custom MOTD detailing the product information.

 ## Final Thought